-Pre-student teaching clinical experiences are an important part of Waldorf University's Teacher Preparation Program because they provide opportunities for prospective teachers to enter educational settings to observe students and to practice teaching techniques in limited ways.
+Pre-student teaching clinical experiences are an important part of Waldorf University's Teacher Preparation Program, as they provide opportunities for prospective teachers to enter educational settings to observe students and to practice teaching techniques in supported ways.
 Students can experience Waldorf University's Department of Education mission to prepare engaging teachers to serve a diverse community of learners.

 Pre-student teaching clinical experiences occur prior to student teaching.
-The state requires students to have at least 10 hours of satisfactory clinical experience prior to admission to the Teacher Education Program and 80 hours of satisfactory clinical experience prior to student teaching.
+The state requires students to have at least 10 hours of satisfactory clinical experience prior to admission to the Teacher Education Program and a minimum of 80 hours of satisfactory clinical experience prior to student teaching.

 The major goal is for the student to be involved in the daily workings of a teaching environment.
-The amount of involvement depends on previous experience, the cooperating teacher/personnel, and which clinical experience the student is completing.
+The amount of involvement depends on the expectations set by the instructor of each clinical course.
 The student is not expected to be responsible for a class or duty except under the supervision and help of the cooperating teacher.